aloima/shivers/README.md

 # shivers
-Shivers is a Discord bot made for hobby.
+Shivers is a Discord bot made for hobby and educational purposes.

 ## Requirements